-Adjunct Faculty: T. DeCanio
+Adjunct Faculty: R. Benferhat, T. Decanio, T. Gayen

 The Department of Electrical and Computer Engineering Technology (ECET) offers courses leading to a Bachelor of Science in Electrical and Computer Engineering Technology.
-Our hands-on program provides students with knowledge of the tools, applications, and implementations of engineering theories and practices.
-Electrical and Computer Engineering Technology education is based on a combination of theory based coursework and hands-on laboratory experiences.
+Our program provides students with knowledge of the tools, applications, and implementations of engineering theories and practices.
+Electrical and Computer Engineering Technology education is based on a combination of theory-based coursework and hands-on laboratory experiences.
 Students acquire skills to build electrical and computer based systems, program devices and systems, design micro-based systems, run engineering projects, and much more.

-Graduates with degrees in Electrical and Computer Engineering Technology, or Electrical Engineering Technologists, work in areas that deal with design, implementation, testing and manufacturing of engineering products; alternatively they can work in engineering operations, sales and technical services.
-Our ECET alumni survey shows positions in component design, test and evaluation, production engineering, development and design, distribution, and sales as well as field engineering, quality control, and information technology.
+Graduates with degrees in Electrical and Computer Engineering Technology, or Electrical Engineering Technologists, work in areas that deal with design, implementation, testing, and manufacturing of engineering products; alternatively they can work in engineering operations, sales, and technical services.
+Our ECET alumni survey shows positions in component design, test and evaluation, production engineering, development and design, distribution, and sales, as well as field engineering, quality control, and information technology.

 Entering students enroll directly in the program which leads to a Bachelor of Science.
-Graduates from community colleges and technical institutes with an A.A.S. in engineering technology may transfer into the upper two years of the corresponding program leading to a Bachelor of Science.
+Graduates from community colleges and technical institutes with an A.A.S. degree in electronics/electrical engineering technology or related areas may transfer to the upper two last years of this program to earn their bachelor degree.